pixsil/vueform/README.md

 ## Render functions

 There are several functions you can use to block different parts of the form by different states.
-For example the function 'isSaveAvailable()' gives 'true' if the form is not doing a request, got at least one value changes and does not have unsolved validation errors.
+For example the function 'isSaveAvailable()' gives 'true' if the form is not doing a request, got at least one value changed and does not have unsolved validation errors.

 ### isSaveAvailable()